JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

 A Member managing a list of borrowed books is managing memory — so we must null out or remove obsolete references.
 In ArrayList, remove() already nulls the last element in the internal array (OpenJDK implementation), so no extra nulling needed.
 But if we used a fixed-size array or stack, we’d need to explicitly null the slot (as in Bloch’s Stack example).

+8. library-core/src/test/java/com/library/io/ReportWriterTest.java

+Item 8 states:

+Finalizers are unpredictable, often dangerous, and unnecessary.
+Cleaners are better but still non-deterministic.
+Explicit cleanup (like close()) is reliable, fast, and clear.